d3/d3-shape/README.md

 }
 ```

 If the [innerRadius](#arc_innerRadius) is small relative to the pad angle, it may not be possible to maintain parallel edges between adjacent arcs.
 In this case, the inner edge of the arc may collapse to a point, similar to a circular sector.
 The recommended minimum innerRadius when using padding is outerRadius \* padAngle / sin(θ), where θ is the angular span of the smallest arc before padding.
 For example, if the outerRadius is 200 pixels and the padAngle is 0.02 radians, a reasonable θ is 0.04 radians, and a reasonable innerRadius is 100 pixels.
+See the [arc padding animation](http://bl.ocks.org/mbostock/31ec1817b2be2660c453) for a visual demonstration.

 Often, the pad angle is not set directly on the arc shape, but is instead computed by the [pie shape](#pies) so as to ensure that the relative area of padded arcs is preserved; see [*pie*.padAngle](#pie_padAngle).